forhadahmed/refactor/README.md

 # Introduction

 `refactor` is a tool that analyzes a source tree (C/C++ currently) and identifies blocks of code that appear to be similar.
-The similar blocks can be refactored out into common functions or templates.
+Code blocks that are similar can be refactored out into common functions or templates *(not a part of this tool)*.

 # Identifying Similar Blocks